shkyler/gmit-pfda-trials/README.md

 ## Week 4
 Watched all the videos, and created a notebook called "Numpy-intro.ipynb".
 I used this notebook to start looking at some of the basic functionality of the numpy.random function.
 This should help when I start the assignment.

+## Week 05
+Watched all the videos, and created a notebook call "pandas.ipynb".
+I used this to work through the examples from the leture videos